vijaybhingade/vijaybhingade/README.md

 - 👋 Hi, I’m @vijaybhingade
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning new languages like R
+- 🌱 I’m currently learning new languages
 - 💞️ I’m looking to collaborate on new position for development
 - 📫 How to reach me contact on 8625897205 and vijaybhingade@gmail.com